 Putting a website on the internet means exposing that website to hacking attempts, port scans, traffic sniffers and data miners.
 If you’re lucky, you might get some legitimate traffic as well, but not if someone takes down or defaces your site first.
 Most of us know to look for the lock icon when we're browsing to make sure a site is secure, but that only scratches the surface of what can be done to protect a web server.
 Even SSL itself can be done many ways, and some are much better than others.
 Cookies store sensitive information from websites; securing these can prevent impersonation.
-Additionally, setting a handful of configuration options can protect both your website against attacks and your customer’s data from compromise.
+Additionally, setting a handful of configuration options can protect both your full website presence against both manual and automated cyber attacks, keeping your customer’s data safe from compromise.
 Here are 13 steps to harden your website and greatly increase the resiliency of your web server.

 1. Ensure Sitewide SSL

 The lock in the browser address bar means the site you’re on is secure, right?
 What it really means is that you are currently using an SSL connection.
 But to take full advantage of SSL and verify encrypted connections, SSL should be sitewide and enforced, not a page-to-page choice that hands the client back and forth between encrypted and unencrypted connections.
 Every page should only be available on SSL.
 Information transmitted outside of SSL connections passes in plain text and can easily be intercepted by anyone willing to put the work in.
 A single form with sensitive information or password entry on the unencrypted side could compromise the entire site.